Requirements for the Spanish Major

 Spanish Major: Teaching

-Candidates for a teacher-education certificate must have a 2.75 cumulative grade point average to successfully complete their teacher education program.
-They also must meet the state hygiene/physiology requirement, and pass the appropriate Praxis examination before the New Jersey State Department of Education will issue the appropriate certificate.
-The new state code (January 20, 2004) also requires a course in Second Language Acquisition (MDL 390) and an advanced low rating on the ACTFL Proficiency Exam.
+Candidates for a teacher-education certificate must have a 3.00 cumulative GPA to successfully complete their teacher education program.
+They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation and Bullying Prevention (HIB) training certificate requirement, and pass the appropriate Praxis examination before the New Jersey State Department of Education will issue the appropriate certificate.
+State code also requires a course in Second Language Acquisition (WLC 390) and an Advanced Low rating on the ACTFL Oral Proficiency Interview.
 Teacher-education candidates will receive a “certificate of eligibility with advanced standing” which requires a candidate to be provisionally certified for his or her first year of teaching.
 After one year of successful teaching, the candidate is eligible for a permanent certificate.
-The teacher candidate will also have to pay a fee during his or her first year of teaching.

 Requirements for the Minor: